 Requests for Early Decision

+To begin, read this memo from the Senior Vice Provost about how to manage shortened tenure clocks.
 When an assistant professor requests that his/her probationary period be reduced and the mid-probationary or tenure review accelerated, the Chair must complete a Contract Modification Letter.
 Once signed by the Chair and the candidate, the letter is sent to the Dean and then to the Provost.
 All approvals must be obtained before the candidate submits a dossier for early decision.

 In addition to the general guidelines in the Faculty Handbook, each Department has developed a set of performance expectations for tenured faculty reflective of the expectations in the discipline.
 Annual reviews of tenured faculty must be shared with the faculty member and he/she has an opportunity for appending additional information to the Chair’s review and for appealing an annual review to the Dean.
 Consult the Handbook for information on the appeal process.